SuniAnalytics/Pewlett-Hackard-Analysis/README.md

 ## Results
     Below is the quick result summary post analysis using SQL skills
-1. # of Retiring employees by title
+1. 133,777 Employees meet the retirement critieria
-2. # of employees eligible for mentorship program
+2. Retiring employee by retiring Titles
-3.
+3. % of employees by title
-4.
+4. 1550 Employees eligible to mentor

 ## Summary
  - How many roles will need to be filled as silver tsunami begins to make impact